KhaledElAnsari/django-truncate/README.rst

 This simple project works with Django 1.7, 1.8 & 1.9 using Python 2 (2.7) or Python 3 (3.4 & 3.5).

+For the moment this project is using the Django ORM so django-truncate will work with all of the supported Databases by the Django ORM

 License
 -------